 Step 6.
 Gently your fingers to remove the flesh of the pomelo into a bowl.
 Do your best to have large pieces intact.
 Taste it to see how delicious fresh pomelo is!
 They are so refreshing!
 Discard the pith and all the pomelo peel.
 That's it!

-Enjoy only the meaty flesh and enjoy the full fresh flavor of this exotic fruit!
+Enjoy only the meaty flesh and this exotic fruit's full fresh flavor!
 Serve fresh, or use the peeled pomelo in a fresh salad.
 Try this Thai Pomelo Fruit Salad

 Tips and fun ideas for Pomelo